Discover a new side to Moroccan culture – from mainland to the ocean shore.

 Although you shouldn’t expect any aggressive selling techniques in Morocco, please be aware that you may be approached by shop owners and street vendors offering their goods to you on regular occasions.

 The weather in Morocco can be extreme.
 Summer temperatures can be uncomfortably hot, especially for those who aren't accustomed to the heat, so please consider what time of year you travel carefully.
 If you do travel in the warmer months then pack layers to cover you from the sun, bring the necessary sun protection and drink plenty of water.
+In the Winter/Autumn time it will get chilly when the sun goes down, so make sure to bring some warm clothing with you.
 The desert can also get cold at night, so remember to bring base layers and warm clothing.

 We have sourced our accommodation very carefully and picked the best possible hotels in line with the Intrepid style of travel, but please note that service and accommodation in Morocco may be different to western standards.

 There is little time spent in Marrakech during this trip.
 If you’d like extra time, please ask us about options for booking additional accommodation.

 There are currently no scheduled departures on our Morocco Atlas and Atlantic trip.
 If you are interested in other trips in the region visit one of the links below.

 A single supplement is available on this trip with exception of Taghazout and Tafroute.